-Caffeine is one of the most loved stimulants in America!
-But now that you are pregnant, you may need to lighten up on the daily intake of your favorite drinks and treats.
+Caffeine is one of the most loved stimulants in America.
+But now that you are pregnant, you may need to pay more attention to the amount of caffeine you are ingesting daily.

 Facts About Caffeine:

 Caffeine is a stimulant and a diuretic.
 Because caffeine is a stimulant, it increases your blood pressure and heart rate, both of which are not recommended during pregnancy.
 Caffeine also increases the frequency of urination.
 This causes reduction in your body fluid levels and can lead to dehydration.

 Caffeine crosses the placenta to your baby.
 Although you may be able to handle the amounts of caffeine you feed your body, your baby cannot.
 Your baby’s metabolism is still maturing and cannot fully metabolize the caffeine.
 Any amount of caffeine can also cause changes in your baby’s sleep pattern or normal movement pattern in the later stages of pregnancy.
 Remember, caffeine is a stimulant and can keep both you and your baby awake.